aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/freeze/split-screen/_index.md

             // Accessing the first worksheet in the Excel file const sheet = workbook.worksheets.get(0);

-            // Sets A6 cell in the left column as the active cell. sheet.activeCell = "A6";
+            // Set the A6 cell in the left column as the active cell. sheet.activeCell = "A6";

             // Split worksheet horizontally on rows